Ed Davey: Foreign affairs

 Since the 2000s, Davey has been vocal on the issue of detention without trial, in particular Guantanamo and Bagram, which he believed required transparency and formal investigation of torture allegations.
 He has opposed indefinite detention for illegal immigrants.

 Davey has been in support of trade to import natural gas from countries including the United States and Qatar, and importation of green energy via new interconnectors from Norway and Ireland.
 Davey describes himself as a "strong free-trader", rejecting reciprocity in trade tariffs as "the classic protectionist argument".
 He believes Britain should be open to foreign investment, except for investment tainted by "smells that you have from Putin."
 He dismisses worries over foreign ownership and investment in the British economy such as that of French and Chinese companies' involvement in the British energy market.

 In November 2023, Davey expressed support for a ceasefire in the Gaza Strip following the Gaza war, saying that "it is increasingly clear that a military solution to eliminate Hamas is not possible.
 With a devastating humanitarian catastrophe in Gaza, an ongoing hostage situation, and growing risk of regional escalation, we must urgently demand a different approach."
 In September 2025, Davey accused Israel of committing a genocide in the Gaza Strip.

 Following the attempted assassination of Donald Trump in Pennsylvania, Davey said "Political violence is wrong...
 We must all condemn this appalling attempt on Donald Trump's life."
-After Trump won the 2024 United States presidential election, Davey said it was a “dark, dark day for people around the globe”, branded Trump a "dangerous, destructive demagogue", and said that Trump "actively undermines the rule of law, human rights, international trade, climate action and global security."
+After Trump won the 2024 United States presidential election, Davey said it was a "dark, dark day for people around the globe" and said Trump was a "dangerous, destructive demagogue" who "actively undermines the rule of law, human rights, international trade, climate action and global security."
 Davey argued that Trump should only receive the ceremony of a British state visit if he supported Ukraine, and proposed that Trump's tariffs be used as a point from which to negotiate membership of the EU's customs union.
-In August 2025, Davey announced he would boycott the state banquet hosted for Trump during a state visit to the UK, stating that Trump had "the power to stop the horrifying starvation and death in Gaza".

-The banquet at Windsor Castle during the 2025 state visit by Donald Trump to the United Kingdom was boycotted by Davey in protest at Trump's policies toward the Gaza Strip and the ongoing humanitarian crisis there.
+Davey boycotted the banquet at Windsor Castle during the 2025 state visit by Donald Trump to the United Kingdom in protest at Trump's policies toward the Gaza Strip and the ongoing humanitarian crisis there.
 Davey said that Trump "has the power to stop the horrifying starvation and death in Gaza and get the hostages released" due to his influence over Israel, Qatar and the Gulf states.